Lisbon Forum 2022

 This regional integration agenda suffered many setbacks along the years and despite many positive developments, the region is still in turmoil.

-This session intends to highlight the lessons learned from new partnerships and will look at the cornerstones that need protection to mitigate the impact of the current crisis on North-South relations.
+This session highlighted the lessons learned from new partnerships and looked at the cornerstones that need protection to mitigate the impact of the current crisis on North-South relations.

 Session 3